BennytheBomb/PromptoExperimentation/README.md

 3. For the actual markdown generation a Python module called gdscript_docs_maker is used.
 For some reason trying to use the module directly didn't work, but calling the `__main__` script with it does.
 I created an issue on GitHub for this: https://github.com/GDQuest/gdscript-docs-maker/issues/94

 The resulting markdown files are saved in the folder [pronto-docs](pronto-docs).

+### Source

+Contains the two main Python files for starting the Chatbot.
+Can be run in the browser using `streamlit run main.py`.

+### Testing

+A custom testing framework for comparing the Prompto chatbot against target answers.